5 Days in Panama City, Panama – The Perfect Itinerary

 Day 1: Arrival & Exploring Casco Viejo

+Arrive, check into your hotel, then rest.
 Start your adventure with a leisurely walk through Casco Viejo, the city’s historic district.
 Enjoy a cozy seafood dinner at La Pulperia, a hidden gem with an intimate ambiance.

 Casco Viejo colorful street in Panama City